This information will help you prepare for your methacholine challenge test at Memorial Sloan Kettering (MSK).

 The Day of Your Test

-- Do not eat anything 2 hours before the test.
-You can have a light meal, such as a sandwich, soup, or salad, up to 2 hours before the test.
+- Don’t eat anything 2 hours before your test.
+You can have a light meal, such as a sandwich, soup, or salad, at least 2 hours before your test.

-- Do not have any products with caffeine, such as coffee, tea, cola, or chocolate, 4 hours before the test.
+- Don’t have any products with caffeine, such as coffee, tea, cola, or chocolate, at least 4 hours before your test.

-- Do not perform any strenuous activity the day of the test.
+- Don’t perform any strenuous activity the day of the test.

-- Do not put on lipstick, perfume, or cologne.
+- Don’t put on lipstick, perfume, or cologne.

 Your test will take place in the pulmonary lab, which is located at 425 East 67th Street.
 This is a side entrance of the main hospital at MSK.
 Take the A elevators to the 3rd floor.
 Please arrive 15 minutes before your scheduled time.